ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 ### Using byte range fetch

 OVHcloud Object Storage supports byte range fetch.
 The idea is to retrieve an object chunk by chunk, each chunk being defined by a range of bytes.
-The main advantage is that it allows you to parallelize GET requests to download an object, each GET requesting a specific range of bytes: typical sizes for byte-range requests are 8 MB or 16 MB but you can specify any size.
+The main advantage is that it allows you to parallelize GET requests to download an object, with each GET requesting a specific range of bytes: typical sizes for byte range requests are 8 MB or 16 MB, but you can specify any size.

 ![Schema 1](images/sharding1.png){.thumbnail}

 To download part of an object, you must use additional parameters to specify which part of the object you want to retrieve.
-The following example downloads the first part ranging from 0 to 500 bytes of an object named "filename" stored in the "test-bucket" bucket and writes the output as a file named "object_part":
+The following example downloads the first part, between 0 and 500 bytes, of an object named "filename" stored in the "test-bucket" bucket and writes the output to a file named "object_part":

 ```bash
 user@host:~$ aws s3api get-object --bucket test-bucket --key filename --range bytes=0-500 object_part
 ```
 ### Using MPUs

 You can upload a single object as a collection of parts using multipart upload.
 These parts are yours to upload separately and in any sequence.
-You can retransmit a part without affecting the others if transmission of any part fails.
+You can retransmit a part without affecting the others if the transmission of a part fails.
 Once you have downloaded all the parts, OVHcloud Object Storage assembles them and rebuilds the object.

 > [!success]
 >